pathminder/pathminder.github.io/_classes/psychic-warrior-pathwalker.md

       *Skills:* Autohypnosis, Diplomacy, Sense Motive.

-      *Trance:* Starting at 3rd level, while while the pathwalker is psionically focused and maintaining a Sleeping Goddess Stance, he gains a +1 insight bonus on attack rolls made with weapons created by psionic powers (such as the call weaponry, claws of the beast, and bit of the wolf powers) or maneuvers (such as call the soul’s blade).
+      *Trance:* Starting at 3rd level, while while the pathwalker is psionically focused and maintaining a Sleeping Goddess Stance, he gains a +1 insight bonus on attack rolls made with weapons created by psionic powers (such as the call weaponry, claws of the beast, and bit of the wolf powers) or maneuvers (such as call the soul's blade).
 This bonus increases by +1 at 7th level and every four levels thereafter.

-      *Maneuver:* Starting at 3rd level, the pathwalker can expend his psionic focus as a swift action to create a field of defensive psychic force through his skin and body, increasing the pathwalker’s natural armor bonus by +2.
-This bonus lasts for a number of rounds equal to 1/2 the pathwalker’s class level, and increases by +1 at 8th level and every five levels thereafter
+      *Maneuver:* Starting at 3rd level, the pathwalker can expend his psionic focus as a swift action to create a field of defensive psychic force through his skin and body, increasing the pathwalker's natural armor bonus by +2.
+This bonus lasts for a number of rounds equal to 1/2 the pathwalker's class level, and increases by +1 at 8th level and every five levels thereafter

       **Solar Wind Path:** Perceptive and keen of mind, Solar Wind adherents are often watchful and wary of danger.
 Their minds provide additional might towards their martial talents in the form of additional psychokinetic flames to their attacks.
 Skilled marksmen and talented game hunters, these psychic warriors blend their mental powers with martial skill to form their arts of war.